3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 # require /path/to/user-keys/keys.conf
 ```

-Follow the instructions above to use the generated keys in your build.
+Follow the instructions above to use the generated keys in the build.

 ## Demo